-NOTE: Grass Valley Group does not support mixing disk drives of differing capacities in any RAID chassis connected to a Profile XP media platform.
+NOTE: Grass Valley does not support mixing disk drives of differing capacities in any RAID chassis connected to a Profile XP media platform.
 All disk drives in any RAID chassis connected to a Profile XP media platform must be of the same capacity.
-For example, if a PFC 500 and a PFC 500E are connected to a Profile XP system, all the disk drives in both the PFC 500 and the PFC 500E must be of the same capacity.
+For example, if a PFC500 and a PFC500E are connected to a Profile XP system, all the disk drives in both the PFC500 and the PFC500E must be of the same capacity.

-The PFC500 offers optional redundant RAID controllers for automatic failover.
+The PFC 500 offers optional redundant RAID controllers for automatic failover.
 Failover can occur when the primary RAID Controller, Fibre Channel Port of the Profile XP, or Fibre Channel cable fails.
 When failover occurs, the system continues to run with minimal interruption.

-For additional information on the PFC 500 Fibre Channel RAID chassis and the PFC 500E Expansion chassis, refer to the PFC 500 Instruction Manual.
+For servicing information on the PFC 500 RAID storage system including monitoring the front and rear panel LED indicators, and replacing serviceable modules, refer to the PFC500 Instruction Manual.